-During the quarter ended March 31, 2019, Mr. Kenneth E. MacNeill (Chief Executive Officer), through his consulting company, waived his management fees.
-Total compensation paid to officers and to key management and directors of the Company during the quarter ended March 31, 2019 was \$0 (2018 - \$0).

-The above transactions were in the normal course of operations and are measured at an amount agreed to by the related parties.
-The fair value of any share-based payments in the form of options is determined using the Black-Scholes model.
+During the six months ended June 30, 2019, Mr. Kenneth E. MacNeill (Chief Executive Officer), through his consulting company, waived his management fees.
+Total compensation paid to key management personnel, including amounts paid or payable to related parties owned by key management personnel, executive officers and directors, was comprised of share-based payments of \$0 (2018 - \$73,226).
+These amounts have been included in administration expense on the statement of loss and comprehensive loss.
+The above transactions were in the normal course of operations and are measured at the exchange amount, which is the amount of consideration established and agreed to by the related parties.
+The fair value of share-based payments was determined using the Black-Scholes model.